rock-mc/Syn/README.md

 # SecureDoors

-SecureDoors is a Minecraft plugin designed to manage player access to the server.
-The plugin requires new players to enter a verification code when joining the server for the first time.
-Once verified, they will be automatically added to the whitelist, ensuring secure access control for the server.
+SecureDoors is a Minecraft plugin designed to manage player whitelist verification and banning functionality.

 ## Features

-* New players must enter a verification code on their first server join
+* Player Verification: Players need to input a verification code to enter the server
-* Verified players are automatically added to the whitelist
-* Simple and user-friendly command system for administrators to manage verification codes and the whitelist
-* Customizable verification code length and expiration time
-* Multi-language support with localized messages
+* Generate Verification Codes: Administrators can generate verification codes for players to use
+* Ban Players: Administrators can ban specific players for a certain period of time
+* Unban Players: Administrators can unban players
+* View System Information: Administrators can view the status and information of the SecureDoors system

 ## Installation

-1. Download the latest version of the SecureDoors plugin from the Releases page.
+1. Download the latest version of SecureDoors plugin
-2. Place the downloaded SecureDoors.jar file into the plugins folder of your server.
+2. Place the plugin file in `plugins` folder of your server
-3. Restart the server to load the plugin.
+3. Restart your server

 ## Usage

-1. When a new player joins the server for the first time, they will receive a message asking them to enter a verification code.
-2. The player must obtain a valid verification code from an administrator.
-3. The player enters the /verify <code> command in the chat, replacing <code> with the actual verification code.
-4. If the verification code is correct, the player will be automatically added to the whitelist and can access the server normally.

-## Commands
+* `/sd` - Show help information for SecureDoors

-* `/sd reload` - Reloads the plugin configuration
+* `/sd verify <code>` - Input the verification code to verify the player
-* `/sd generate` [amount] - Generates the specified number of verification codes
+* `/sd gencode [number]` - Generate a specified number of verification codes
-* `/sd list` - Lists all generated verification codes
-* `/sd remove` <code> - Removes the specified verification code
+* `/sd info` - Show the status and information of the SecureDoors system
+* `/sd block <player> [day hour min sec]` - Ban a specific player for a certain period of time
+* `/sd unblock <player>` - Unban a specific player

 ## Permissions

-* `securedoors.admin` - Grants administrator permissions to use all commands
+* `sd.*` - Grants access to all SecureDoors-related permissions
+  * `sd.gencode` - Allows generating verification codes
+  * `sd.block` - Allows banning players
+  * `sd.unblock` - Allows unbanning players
+* `sd.gencode` - Allows generating verification codes (default: OP)
+* `sd.block` - Allows banning players (default: OP)
-* `securedoors.bypass` - Allows players to bypass the verification process
+* `sd.unblock` - Allows unbanning players (default: OP)

 ## Configuration

-The plugin's configuration file, config.yml, is located in the plugins/SecureDoors folder.
-You can customize settings such as verification code length, expiration time, and localized messages.
+The configuration file for the plugin is located at plugins/SecureDoors/config.yml.
+You can modify it according to your needs.

-## Support and Feedback
+## Support and Reporting Issues

-If you encounter any issues while using the SecureDoors plugin or have any suggestions or feedback, please submit them on the Issues page.
+If you encounter any issues or have any suggestions while using SecureDoors, please submit them on GitHub Issues.
+We will respond and resolve the issues as soon as possible.

 ## License

-The SecureDoors plugin is licensed under the MIT License.
-You are free to use, modify, and distribute this plugin, but please retain the original author's copyright notice.
+SecureDoors is licensed under the MIT License.

+## Acknowledgements

+Thank you to all the developers and users who have contributed to SecureDoors.